edhowland/viper/README.md

 This is simple editor in Ruby that works with screen readers, esp. like VoiceOver in Mac OS/X.
 Viper only attempts an audible interface.
-Sighted users of the programwill only see confusing giberish on the screen.
+Sighted users of the programwill only see confusing gibberish on the screen.

 ## System requirements